 - Trim fit allows your baby a full range of movement;

-- One-size-fits-all (since they come with two sizes of belts), so you can use them throughout your baby's EC journey;
+- One-size-fits-all (since they come with two sizes of belts), although I prefer them for after the newborn phase;

 - Convenient for nighttime EC for multiple reasons: you can change the pad without waking your baby, there is no Velcro or snaps to make loud noise; and the Flaparap stays attached to your baby, so you won't lose it in the darkness.

 - The Flaparap pads dry quickly after washing.

 Cons of using Flaparaps as EC backup: